Fringe event: Theme: Achieving Access, Agency and Wellbeing in Employment

 Sue Fletcher-Watson holds a Personal Chair in Developmental Psychology at the University of Edinburgh.
 Sue is currently Director of the Salvesen Mindroom Research Centre and Dean of Equity Inclusion and Community in the College of Medicine and Veterinary Medicine.

 Dr Mary Doherty is an Irish Consultant Anaesthetist and Clinical Associate Professor at the School of Medicine, University College Dublin.
-She is also Honorary Associate Professor at the University of Exeter and Honorary Clinical Research Fellow at Brighton and Sussex Medical School.
+She is also Honorary Associate Professor at the University of Exeter.

 Maja Toudal is an Autistic and ADHD psychologist, speaker, and author from Denmark.
 Maja takes a neuro-affirmative approach in her work as a clinician and educator, acknowledging each person’s strengths and resources, as well as the real-life challenges that may require adaptive strategies for the individual.